wh-alice/mig_visualstudio/vs/misc/how-to--generate-a-coded-ui-test-by-recording-the-application-under-development.md

 ---
-title: "How to: Generate a Coded UI Test by Recording the Application Under Development | Microsoft Docs" ms.custom: "" ms.date: "10/19/2016" ms.prod: "visual-studio-dev14"
+title: "How to: Generate a Coded UI Test by Recording the Application Under Development" ms.custom: "" ms.date: "10/19/2016" ms.prod: "visual-studio-dev14"